MaibornWolff/dcos-consul/README.md

 ### Custom installation
 You can customize your installation using an options file.

-If you want to enable TLS support you need to provide a serviceaccount:
+If you want to enable TLS support you need to provide a serviceaccount (only works on DC/OS EE):
 ```bash
 dcos security org service-accounts keypair private-key.pem public-key.pem
 dcos security org service-accounts create -p public-key.pem -d "Consul service account" consul-principal